Fantasy Baseball Enters Playoffs: Managers Cry Like Babies

 For those readers unfamiliar with how fantasy baseball works, most leagues are head-to-head, meaning statistics are divided into offensive and defensive categories.
 Offensive is hits, runs, average and so on.
 Defensive is one’s pitching stats, and this is much trickier.
 Generally, Savvy Managers face off in a head-to-head format every week, usually from Monday through Sunday.

 Take, for example, Johan Santana.
 Savvy Manager may have snagged Santana from the dreaded free-agent pool early in the season.
 Johan then proceeded to make this manager look savvy.
 A no-hitter in June, the first in New York Mets history, was the proof.

 Since then, of course, Santana’s ERA exploded, he piled up losses and was retired for the season.
 Rumors abound that he may now be retired, period.
 No Savvy Manager owns Johan Santana now.

 Santana is but an example.
 His complete nosedive from ace to bust was sudden, and it had an immediate effect on the standings.
 Any one pitcher can have this effect on an entire team.
 Pitchers make Savvy Managers very nervous.

 One player having a bad day can ruin the best savvy manager’s entire week.
 Even if this is a pitcher who generally performs well, like CC Sabathia or Roy Halladay, if one does not count this year’s season.
 Or a batter, like Mike Trout, who is taking a week off right now, of all times.

-Imagine how one pitcher having a bad outing will affect the disposition of a savvy manager during this, the fantasy baseball playoffs.
-One player having a bad day can ruin the effort a savvy manager has put into their entire season.
+Imagine how one pitcher having a bad outing will affect the disposition of a Savvy Manager during this, the fantasy baseball playoffs.
+One player having a bad day can ruin the effort put into an entire season.

 Conversely, one man, having a good day, can catapult a manager into the next round of the playoffs, whether they are savvy or not.
 This can drive a manager insane if they face this exact situation.